No, not that kind of spa. Spa Francorchamps. My calamitous 2015 (and much better 2017) Belgian Grand Prix experience.

 I'd stay there again if we were ever in the area.
 We asked for somewhere god to eat, and found a restaurant still serving food, and had steak and chips.

 The next day, we headed for the track, about an hour away.
-On the way I had to get fuel, and surely after felt a loss of power in the car.
+On the way I had to get fuel, and shortly after felt a loss of power in the car.
 I was flooring it in 5th on the motorway and could barely do 50 mph.
 I stopped to check the brakes weren't binding, and carried on, but had to stay in 4th gear to try and keep the revs up.
 Eventually it passed and I seemed to have full power again.

 I turned the dash-cam footage from the journey into a time-lapse video.